 After 5 years of running a successful transformative truly open-mic/open cipher space in Detroit starting in 2009 dedicated to uplifting women’s voices, showcasing women talent, conducting healing workshops, and expanding opportunities for women artists, we launched Detroit’s 1st Women in Hip Hop Conference + Concert inside the Allied Media Conference.

-Detroit’s 1st Contemporary Interactive Women in Hip Hop Conference brought together leading figures in Hip Hop, digital media, art, dance, & performance communities to explore the historical & contemporary context, dynamics, impacts, and potential of Hip Hop music and culture on women & ways women are empowering themselves utilizing Hip Hop as a tool.
+We bring together leading figures in Hip Hop, digital media, art, dance, & performance communities to explore the historical & contemporary context, dynamics, impacts, and potential of Hip Hop music and culture on women & ways women are empowering themselves utilizing Hip Hop as a tool.

 Our work has expanded to include an annual four-day Women in Hip Hop retreat in Idlewild, Michigan centering participants’ healing through intimate and candid conversations about the music business with veteran music industry professionals created so that these women can share their wisdom, knowledge, and experience with artists, from the inexperienced to the professional.
 This experience provides an opportunity for everyone to learn, reflect, and grow while relaxing in and enjoying nature and staying connected to one another afterwards.